Pros and Cons of Hip Replacement

 What Happens During Hip Replacement Surgery?

-Hip replacement surgery involves several important steps.
+Pros and cons of hip replacement surgery involves several important steps.
 Knowing what to expect can help ease your anxiety and prepare you for a smooth recovery.

 1. Incision and Exposure: The surgeon begins by making an incision to expose the hip joint.
 This can be done through a traditional or minimally invasive approach, with the latter generally leading to a faster recovery.